 Carcinoid tumors (Gastrointestinal)

-Carcinoid tumours frequently do not manifest symptoms until late in the course of the disease.
-Carcinoid tumours can manufacture and release hormones that induce signs and symptoms like diarrhoea and skin flushing.
+Carcinoid tumors frequently do not manifest symptoms until late in the course of the disease.
+Carcinoid tumors can manufacture and release hormones that induce signs and symptoms like diarrhea and skin flushing.
+Surgery is commonly used to treat carcinoid tumors, but medicines may also be used.

-Carcinoid tumours of the gastrointestinal tract are made up of a specific type of neuroendocrine cell (a type of cell that is like a nerve cell and a hormone-making cell).
+Carcinoid tumors of the gastrointestinal tract are made up of a specific type of neuroendocrine cell (a type of cell that is like a nerve cell and a hormone-making cell).
 These cells can be found all throughout the chest and abdomen, but the majority are in the gastrointestinal tract.
 Hormones produced by neuroendocrine cells aid in the control of digestive fluids and the muscles that move food through the stomach and intestines.
-Hormones may be produced by a GI carcinoid tumour and released into the body.
+Hormones may be produced by a GI carcinoid tumor and released into the body.

-A neuroendocrine tumour (NET) begins in the body’s neuroendocrine system’s specialised cells.
+A neuroendocrine tumor (NET) begins in the body’s neuroendocrine system’s specialized cells.
 These cells have both hormone-producing endocrine and nerve cell characteristics.
 They are found in all of the body’s organs and assist in the regulation of many of the body’s activities.
 Hormones are chemical molecules that travel through the bloodstream and influence the activity of various organs and cells in the body.
 The majority of NETs take years to develop and grow.
 Some NETs, on the other hand, can expand quickly.

 • Abdominal pain